-- (c) Annual income does not include the following: - (1) Income from employment of children (including foster children) under the age of 18 years; - (2) Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone); - (3) Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains and settlement for personal or property losses (except as provided in paragraph (b)(5) of this section); - (4) Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - (5) Income of a live-in aide, as defined in Sec.
-5.403; - (6) Subject to paragraph (b)(9) of this section, the full amount of student financial assistance paid directly to the student or to the educational institution; - (7) The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - (8) (i) Amounts received under training programs funded by HUD; - (ii) Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - (iii) Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) and which are made solely to allow participation in a specific program;

-- (iv) Amounts received under a resident service stipend.
-A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the PHA or owner, on a part-time basis, that enhances the quality of life in the development.
+- included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family, amount of student financial assistance paid directly to the student or to the educational institution: - (7) The special pay to a family member serving in the Armed Forces who is exposed to hostile fire: - (8) (i) Amounts received under training programs funded by HUD: - (ii) Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - (iii) Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out of pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) and which are made solely to allow participation in a specific program; - (iv) Amounts received under a resident service stipend.
+A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the PHA or owner, on a part time basis, that enhances the quality of life in the development.
 Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as a member of the PHA's governing board.
-No resident may receive more than one such stipend during the same period of time: - (v) Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
-Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program; - (9) Temporary, nonrecurring or sporadic income (including gifts); - (10) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); - (12) Adoption assistance payments in excess of \$480 per adopted child; - (13) [Reserved] - (14) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or prospective monthly amounts.
+No resident may receive more than one such stipend during the same period of time; - (v) Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program: - (9) Temporary, nonrecurring or sporadic income (including gifts); - (10) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era;

+(11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse);

+(12) Adoption assistance payments in excess of \$480 per adopted child;

+(13) [Reserved]

+(14) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or prospective monthly amounts.

-- (15) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; - (16) Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - (17) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR 5.609(c) apply.
+(15) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit;

+(16) Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or

+(17) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR 5.609(c) apply.
 A notice will be published in the Federal Register and distributed to PHAs and housing owners identifying the benefits that qualify for this exclusion.
 Updates will be published and distributed when necessary.
 [See the following chart for a list of benefits that qualify for this exclusion.]